 Adding Bti to standing water can prevent mosquito breeding and the spread of mosquito-borne diseases.

-- Bti larvicides are perfect for treating rain barrels, ponds, and fountains to prevent mosquito breeding
+- Bti larvicides are ideal for treating rain barrels, ponds, and fountains to prevent mosquito breeding.

-- Sprinkle granular larvicide into the water collected between the leaves of bromeliad plants to eliminate larvae
+- Treat the water collected between the leaves of bromeliad plants with a liquid Bti larvicide to eliminate larvae.

-- For best results, use products at the frequency recommended on the label.
+- For best results, use products at the frequency indicated by the label.